-The structure of the loan portfolio and loan exposures impairment allowances of the PKO Bank Polski SA Group are presented in Note 18 'Loans and advances to customers'.
+The structure of the loan portfolio and loan exposures impairment allowances of PKO Bank Polski SA are presented in Note 17 'Loans and advances to customers'.

-Concentration of credit risk within the Group
+Concentration of credit risk within the Bank

-The Group defines credit concentration risk as one of arising from a considerable exposure to single entities or to group of entities whose repayment capacity depends on a common risk factor.
-The Group analyses concentration risk in respect of:
+PKO Bank Polski SA defines credit concentration risk as one of arising from a considerable exposure to single entities or to group of entities whose repayment capacity depends on a common risk factor.
+The Bank analyses the concentration risk in respect of:

-- the largest business entities,
+- · the largest business entities,

 - the largest capital groups,

 - industries,

-- geographical regions,
+- · geographical regions,

 - currencies,

 - exposures secured with mortgage collateral.